Catholic Church sexual abuse cases: 2010

 In April 2010, in response to extensive negative publicity and criticism of the Pope, the Vatican entered what the Associated Press called "full damage control mode".
 Cardinal Tarcisio Bertone, the Vatican's secretary of state, during a visit to Chile, linked the scandal to homosexuality.
 In response to widespread criticism of that statement, Vatican spokesman Federico Lombardi said Bertone's statement went outside the remit of church authorities, while maintaining that "the statement was aimed at 'clarifying' Cardinal Bertone's remarks and should not be seen as the Holy See 'distancing' itself from them."
-He also noted that 10 per cent of the cases concerned paedophilia in the "strict sense", and the other 90 per cent concerned sex between priests and adolescents.
+He also noted that 10 percent of the cases concerned pedophilia in the "strict sense", and the other 90 percent concerned sex between priests and adolescents.
 Giovanni Maria Vian, editor of L'Osservatore Romano, the Vatican's official newspaper, said the continuing criticism of Pope Benedict XVI and the Vatican in handling the clerical sex abuse crisis is part of a media campaign to sell newspapers.
 The Pope issued a statement that the "Church must do penance for abuse cases".

 Msgr.
 Charles J. Scicluna explained in an interview with the Italian newspaper Avvenire: "Between 1975 and 1985 I do not believe that any cases of pedophilia committed by priests were brought to the attention of our Congregation.
 Moreover, following the promulgation of the 1983 Code of Canon Law, there was a period of uncertainty as to which of the "delicta graviora" were reserved to the competency of this dicastery.
 Only with the 2001 "Motu Proprio" did the crime of pedophilia again become our exclusive remit...
 In the years (2001–2010) the Congregation for the Doctrine of the Faith (CDF) had "considered accusations concerning around three thousand cases of diocesan and religious priests, which refer to crimes committed over the last fifty years."

 Pope Benedict issued an apology to those who had suffered from child abuse in Ireland in March 2010.
 The letter stated that the Pope was "truly sorry" for what they had suffered, and that "nothing can undo the wrong you have endured.
 Your trust has been betrayed and your dignity violated."
 Nevertheless, the letter was not enough to satisfy many critics, who felt that the letter failed to address their concerns, and mistakenly presented the abuse as an issue within the Church in Ireland, rather than acknowledging that it was a systemic problem.

 In July 2010, the Vatican issued a document to clarify their position.
 They doubled the length of time after the 18th birthday of the victim that clergymen can be tried in a church court and to streamline the processes for removing abusive priests.
 However, the new rules that applied globally were criticized as being less strict than those that were already in place in the United States.